Sadie T. M. Alexander: Views and activities

 Alexander's work and views are recorded in speeches kept in the University of Pennsylvania archives.
 Among her earliest works are from the 1920s and discuss black workers in the US economy.
+In 1921, Alexander wrote for her doctoral dissertation, "The Standard of Living Among One Hundred Negro Migrant Families in Philadelphia".
+At a time when few economists focused on Black life in America, Alexander’s work provided insight into the economic conditions faced by African American families who had moved north during the Great Migration.
+By surveying 100 African American families in Philadelphia, she explored how low wages, high rents, and discrimination prevented them from moving up in the social class.
+Her findings challenged the narrative that Black poverty was due to personal failings, instead attributing it to economic barriers like unequal pay and restricted access to jobs and housing.
 In 1930, Alexander published an article, "Negro Women in Our Economic Life", which was published in Urban League's Opportunity magazine advocating black women's employment, particularly in industrial jobs.
 Alexander generally supported the Republican Party, suspicious of the control of conservative southern whites over the Democratic Party, although she also criticized Republican political appointments, as well as what she saw as uneven benefits of the New Deal which did not do enough to help blacks who were most hurt by the great depression.
+Her perspective on the New Deal is focused on advocating for reforms that ensure African American workers receive equitable benefits from government legislation.
+She highlights the necessity for fair administration of all forms of federal aid, including farm relief, public works programs, and subsidized relief, specifically to guarantee that African American laborers receive their rightful share.
+This view criticizes the limitations of the New Deal in adequately supporting Black workers and calls for legislative changes to protect them against racially motivated dismissals, especially significant in a time characterized by progressive labor protections.
+She emphasized an urgent need for the government to enforce policies that ensure racial equity in the distribution of economic benefits and protections provided by the New Deal.
+Alexander’s 1935 speech "The Emancipated Woman: Past, Present, and Future", tackled the evolving role of women in American society, with an emphasis on the double burden carried by Black women.
+Alexander argued that while all women faced social and economic restrictions, Black women were especially disadvantaged by both racism and sexism.
+She criticized the “ideal” lifestyle of womanhood that was reserved for white middle-class women, pointing out that Black women had always worked—often in domestic labor or low-wage jobs—not out of choice, but necessity.
 During World War II, Alexander saw similarities in a rise in racial violence and discrimination in the US as paralleling the treatment of Jews in Germany.
 Near the end of the war, she supported integrating labor unions to increase their bargaining power once the war economy slowed and industrial employment moved toward pre-war levels.
 Her interest in labor economic issues extended to advocating for government regulation to smooth fluctuations in the business cycle, modification of tariffs, regulation of public utilities, and regulation of securities and securities markets.